Rebecca Roanhorse

 Black Sun

-Between Earth and Sky (Book 1)
+Book 1 of the Between Earth and Sky series

 Black Sun by Rebecca Roanhorse follows multiple characters converging on Tova during a solar eclipse tied to prophecy and vengeance.
 This pre-Columbian-inspired epic fantasy delivers Indigenous cultures, celestial magic, gods, political intrigue, and moral complexity.